Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Introduction

 \section{Introduction}

-There has been an increased interest in estimating the causal effect of treatment actually received (in addition to the intention-to-treat effect) in randomised controlled trials (RCTs) in the presence of treatment non-adherence \citep{Wiles2014, Dodd2012, Zhang2014}.
+There has been an increased interest in estimating the causal effect of treatment actually received in randomised controlled trials (RCTs) in the presence of treatment non-adherence, in addition to the intention-to-treat effect, as highlighted by the International Council for Harmonisation addendum to guideline E9 (Statistical Principles for Clinical Trials, addendum on Estimands).
 An additional challenge is posed by appreciable treatment effect heterogeneity, which is often itself of interest.
 This is a a common issue with psychological interventions \citep{Dunn2007}.

 In this work, we consider methods for estimating the dependence of a causal average treatment effect on baseline covariates in RCTs with non-adherence.
 This is motivated by the COPERS (COping with persistent Pain, Effectiveness Research in Self-management) trial.
 The intervention introduced cognitive behavioural therapy approaches designed to promote self-efficacy to manage chronic pain, with the primary outcome being pain-related disability.
 The research team was interested in the causal effect of the received treatment, and whether this effect was modified by a number of baseline variables.
 Here, we will focus on one possible effect modifier: depression at baseline, measured by the Hospital Anxiety and Depression Scale (HADS).